bitzesty/trade-tariff-backend/README.md

 ## TODO

-* Instructions on how to run the TARIC and CHIEF importers
+* Instructions on how to run the CHIEF importers
-* How to load pre-imported db dumps.
 * Timezone config
-* Background tasks for daily import